jmorgan245/aminaseninja.github.io/_posts/2016-11-12-My-Blog-Reveiw.md

     <th>What will I change for next time?
 How will I improve my learning?</th>
   </tr>
   <tr>
-    <td>I will dramatically improve my learning if I add some humor to my work.
+    <td>I will dramatically improve my learning, if I add some humor to my work.
 At the moment, I am a very serious person, and that reflects in my work.
-If I am able to add some humor then my work will be much more enjoyable to read.</td>
+If I am able to add some humor; my work will be much more enjoyable to read.</td>
   </tr>
 </table>